 Notes

 - Preheat the Griddle or Pan.
-Make sure you give it a good heat before pouring in the batter.
 This is the key to crisp edges and to prevent sticking.

 - Cooking in Batches.
-The pancakes will likely need to be cooked in batches.
-A griddle is great because you can usually cook more pancakes at one time.
-No matter what type of pan you use, keep the pancakes warm in the oven after they’re cooked and while you finish cooking the rest.
-This ensures piping hot pancakes for serving.
+I use a griddle because I can usually cook more pancakes at one time.
+Then keep the pancakes warm in the oven after they’re cooked and while you finish cooking the rest so they stay hot.

 Wow, that’s a gorgeous stack of pancakes!
 I love the optional coconut milk, it’s something I add to my pancakes as well.